Aliases for F11R Gene

 GeneCards Summary for F11R Gene

 Seems to play a role in epithelial tight junction formation.
-Appears early in primordial forms of cell junctions and recruits PARD3.
+Appears early in primordial forms of cell junctions and recruits PARD3 (PubMed:11489913).
 The association of the PARD6-PARD3 complex may prevent the interaction of PARD3 with JAM1, thereby preventing tight junction assembly (By similarity).
-Plays a role in regulating monocyte transmigration involved in integrity of epithelial barrier.
-Involved in platelet activation.
-In case of orthoreovirus infection, serves as receptor for the virus.
+Plays a role in regulating monocyte transmigration involved in integrity of epithelial barrier (By similarity).
+Ligand for integrin alpha-L/beta-2 involved in memory T-cell and neutrophil transmigration (PubMed:11812992).
+Involved in platelet activation (PubMed:10753840).